veden/Rampant/README.md

 0.14.13 -
 - Reverted: Pheromone generation tweaks from 0.14.11
 - Feature: Recycling large biter swarms that are stuck (causes a big attack wave, and pops up a message)
-- Feature: Biters destroying player buildings will attract other unit groups
+- Feature: Breaching, Biters destroying player buildings will attract other unit groups
 - Tweak: Reduced unit group max size from 600 to 450
 - Tweak: Reduced unit group radius from 30 to 20
 - Fix: Unit groups merging during combat